 Highlights and Accomplishments

-Based on an economics article published by statisa.com, in 2020, the national employment rate of the workforce of 55 years and older was 36.4 percent, however, BTW 50+ participants employment rate is 61% which is well above the national average for this target population.
-BTW 50+ program was designed to ensure our participants gain and retain the skills needed in today’s technologically diverse workforce.
+Based on an economics article published by statisa.com, in 2020, the national employment rate of the workforce of 55 years and older was 36.4 percent; however, BTW 50+ participants employment rate was 61%, well above the national average for this target population.
+The BTW 50+ program was designed to ensure our participants gain and retain the skills needed in today’s technologically diverse workforce.

-This section provides information requested in section (a) of D.C.
-Official Code §32-771, which shall include the following outcome measures for job training or adult education participants delineated by job training program and vendor:

-New Program Enrollment

-Continued Program Participation (from previous reporting period)

-Activity Completion

-Program Exit

 DC Infrastructure Academy (DCIA)

 DCIA Program PARTNERS